sarahnicholson/SouthernOceanStormsCO2/README.md

 Using these data we explain how storms influence, through ocean mixed layer physics (advection and mixing), the direction and magnitude of the air-sea CO2 gradient (∆pCO2) and flux (FCO2) over the duration of the experiment.
 We construct a conceptual ocean mixed layer model that captures the observed synoptic variability of ∆pCO2 in the observations, we estimate the synoptic variability around the entire subpolar Southern Ocean.
 The relating data for this second step can be found under /Data/Generalisation

-Other auxillary source data (not produced in Nicholson et al.) which is required to be downloaded is listed within each notebook.
+Other auxillary source data (not produced in Nicholson et al.) which is required to be downloaded is listed within each notebook and in the main manuscrip text.